HAYASAKA7/go-arch-xray/README.md

 - `find_dead_code`: Reports unexported functions and methods that are unreferenced or unreachable from any program entrypoint via the CHA call graph.
 Pass `include_exported: true` to also audit exported symbols (useful for internal modules).
 Result includes caveats — CHA cannot see reflection, plugins, cgo, or `//go:linkname`.
 - `find_duplicate_methods`: Groups together functions and methods whose signature and normalized body match across the workspace.
 Bodies are hashed after whitespace normalization and comment stripping.
 Tune `min_body_lines` (default 3) to control the noise floor.
 - `find_orphaned_database_models`: Detects database models that are defined but never initialized or used in queries.
-Currently supports GORM (`gorm:"..."` tagged structs), ent, and sqlx.
+Currently supports GORM (`gorm:"..."` tagged structs), ent, sqlx, bun, and sqlc.
 Reports models with zero database-related references including queries, migrations, and ORM operations.
+Includes advanced features like table name inference and cross-referencing with migration files to reduce false positives.
 Use for refactoring cleanup, schema hygiene, and audit trail of unused models.
 - `compute_complexity_metrics`: Reports per-function cyclomatic complexity, cognitive complexity, body lines, max nesting, Halstead metrics, and `maintainability_index`.
 Use it before refactors, during code review, for onboarding, and when prioritizing tests.
 Use `min_cyclomatic`, `min_cognitive`, `min_halstead_volume`, `max_maintainability_index`, and `sort_by` to focus results; set `include_packages: true` for package-level debt scans.
 Prefer `sort_by: "halstead_volume"` or `"halstead_effort"` for dense expression/operator-heavy code, and `sort_by: "maintainability"` to review lowest maintainability scores first.
 Complexity, Halstead, and maintainability metrics are structural ranking signals, not proof of performance, security, or correctness problems.

 ### Workspace Management